maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 tests every few minutes, we run them a few times a day.
 This means we catch issues later in the development cycle, which wastes our time.

-Our assertion is that we should be able to run all of our tests locally, as well as in CI, in the exact same environments with the exact same dependencies.
+We should be able to run all of our tests locally, as well as in CI, in the exact same environments with the exact same dependencies.
 That's why we built Maelstrom.

 ### Easier, Better, Faster, Stronger

 Our goal with Maelstrom is to give developers the tools to run their tests after every change they make.
 You shouldn't have to wait for CI to run your
-tests: you should be able to do it right from your machine, on demand.
+tests: you should be able to do it right from your local machine, on demand.

-Moreover, if you run your tests this often, you need those tests to run quickly.
-Tests are embarrassingly parallel, as by definition, they shouldn't interact with each other.
-Maelstrom harnesses the immense amount of computational power available today to run tests in parallel, which reduces how long you wait for tests.
+And you shouldn't have to wait long for your tests to run.

 We've identified three traits a good test-running system must have to achieve these goals.
 Running tests should be be **fast**, **accessible**, and **reliable**.
-We'll next look at what we mean by these traits and why they are important, and then proceed to show what we've built to meet these requirements.
+We'll next look at what we mean by these traits and why they are important, and then proceed to show how Maelstrom addresses them.

 ### Fast